Story of the collapse

 TRAINING.
 Ensure that people adhere to the method statement and understand that any proposed deviation from it must first be reviewed.

 CULTURE 2.
 Factors such as the pressure to deliver on time and the fear of admitting failure can lead people to ignore the warning signs.
-Construction projects need to create an environment of open reporting where people aren’t inhibited from sharing safety concerns.
-CROSS exists for this purpose.
-Concerns should ideally be dealt with on a project as soon as they arise.
+Construction projects need to create an environment of open reporting where people aren’t inhibited from raising safety concerns.

 How events unfolded